 - loss of appetite

-…or any other strange behavior.
 If you notice any of these symptoms, make an appointment with your vet right away.
-If you still have the tick, be sure to bring it with you to your appointment.
+If you still have the tick (which you should), bring it with you to your appointment.